How do I use Docker on MacOS?

 How to Use Docker on macOS: An Advanced Guide

 Docker has revolutionized the way developers build, package, and deploy applications.
-It allows you to run applications in isolated environments known as containers, making it easier to manage dependencies and configurations.
+It allows you to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » applications in isolated environments known as containers, making it easier to manage dependencies and configurations.
 This article delves into how to effectively use Docker on macOS, providing advanced insights and practical examples for developers looking to harness the full power of containerization.

 What is Docker?